HISTORIC DISTRICT DEVELOPMENT CORPORATION

 Historic Preservation: Retaining the historic fabric and cultural character of the existing community.

-Sustained and Equitable Economic Growth: Linking mixed-income, mixed-use development to sustainable economic growth, thereby creating an environment where families can be self-sufficient.
+Sustainability: Linking mixed-income, mixed-use development to sustainable economic growth, thereby creating an environment where families can be self-sufficient.

 Given the current issues regarding racial inequity in housing, job opportunities and other systemic and institutional practices that limit African-American wealth building, we believe that HDDC must fill a critical role of providing residential options that mitigate the risk of displacing current African-American residents.
 Auburn Glenn and Dynamic Metal Lofts are just two examples of projects in our portfolio that support our non-displacement strategy, while our current projects (Front Porch, Flats at The Indie, and the redevelopment of Henderson Place) seek to not only add to the affordable housing available in Atlanta, but also provide housing and retail options for long-time residents and business owners.